-Oranje-Nassau Groep B.V. and its subsidiaries invest in internationally oriented companies in close cooperation with Wendel SA, the Company's shareholder since 1908.
+Oranje-Nassau Groep B.V. invests in internationally oriented companies in close cooperation with Wendel SA, the Company’s shareholder since 1908.

 Wendel is one of Europe's leading listed investment firms.
 The Group invests for the long-term as the majority or leading shareholder in listed or unlisted companies, in order to accelerate their growth and development.
 The Group takes part in the definition and implementation of ambitious strategies and provides the funding necessary for their success.
 The investment strategy and development takes place via close interaction with the management teams of the companies in which the Group is a shareholder.
 This partnership is at the heart of the value creation process.
 The Group offers active and constant support, sharing the risks and providing expertise as well as financial and technical skills.

 Oranje-Nassau is a key platform in the Wendel Group for further international developments, which currently holds investments in Cromology, Stahl, Saham, IHS, CSP Technologies, Allied Universal, Mecatherm, exceet, Constantia Flexibles and Nippon Oil Pump.

 Oranje-Nassau Groep B.V.

 1096 HA AMSTERDAM

 fax +31 (0)20 5677170